VeriConomy/vericoin/doc/build-unix.md

 # UNIX BUILD NOTES

-Some notes on how to build Verium Core in Unix.
+Some notes on how to build Verium in Unix.

 (for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))